 "You will never get him!"
 James screamed before engaging the Dark Lord in a duel.

 He lasted much longer than his victims normally did.
-It just proved how tragic it was that they hadn't joined his cause; for many of his own Death Eaters could barely string a coherent sentence together, especially Crabbe and Goyle.
+It just proved how tragic it was that they hadn't joined his side when they had the chance; for many of his own Death Eaters could barely string a coherent sentence together, especially Crabbe and Goyle.
 Shame.

-But in the end James Potter fell, like so many before him.
-Knowing that he was even closer to his end-goal of making sure that no one would ever be a challenge to him, he stepped over the bruised and bloody body and headed up the stairs to get Harry.
+But in the end James Potter fell like so many before him.
+Knowing that he was even closer to his end-goal of making sure that no one would ever be a challenge to him, the Dark Lord stepped over the bruised and bloody body and headed up the stairs to get Harry.

-He found them in the nursery and thought it was pitiful that she didn't even have a wand on her.
+He found the child with his mother in the nursery and thought it was pitiful that she didn't even have a wand on her.
 To someone like him that didn't make any sense: a wand was everything to a witch or wizard.
 He had no idea what she was possibly thinking.
 At least James had attempted to fight him.

 But still, he supposed that he should reward his loyal follower who had made him aware that the prophecy had existed in the first place by giving him what he had desired.
 It wasn't something that he really wanted to do, but it was all a part of his plan at playing people's emotions to keep them loyal.
 Or else he would have little Pettigrews all around him, betraying him left and right.

 Fear and death only did so much to keep his Death Eaters in line; occasionally, he needed to reward one or two for his methods to be most effective.
 T make them think they had a chance of being his most favored.

 "Stand aside, you silly girl," he said in an annoyed tone, keen to get on with things.